-As of June 30, 2017, we exclusively licensed two issued patents in the PRC directed to niraparib's free base compound and analogues.
+As of June 30, 2017, we exclusively licensed two issued patents in the PRC directed to niraparib's free base compound, and salts thereof, and analogues of niraparib.
 These issued patents are projected to expire between 2027 and 2028.
 We also exclusively licensed one pending patent application in the PRC directed to a salt that covers 4-methylbenzenesulfonate monohydrate, the active pharmaceutical ingredient, or API, of niraparib.
 If this patent application issues as a patent, such patent will be projected to expire in 2029.
 There are no patent term adjustments or patent term extensions available for issued patents in the PRC.
 We do not own or have an exclusive license to any patents or patent applications in any jurisdictions outside of the PRC.